nellaivijay/CarND-P2/writeup_P2.md

 Looking at performance of individual sign types can help guide how to better augment the data set or how to fine tune the model.

-*2) Performance on New Images: The submission documents the performance of the model when tested on the captured images.
-The performance on the new images is compared to the accuracy results of the test set.*

-**Comment**:

 *3) Model Certainty - Softmax Probabilities: The top five softmax probabilities of the predictions on the captured images are outputted.
 The submission discusses how certain or uncertain the model is of its predictions.*